metroxylon/kho-bwa-core-voc/README.md

 # Heatmap and dendrogram tool

-TODO This is the tool used for creating heatmap and dendrogram plots in a lexico-statistical study of Kho-Bwa languages.
+This script performs the computations for the paper “Sub-grouping Kho-Bwa based on shared core vocabulary” by Ismael Lieberherr and Timotheus A. Bodt to appear end of 2017 in Himalayan Linguistics 16.2.

 ## Requirements